top of page

 original.jpg

-Throughout my over 34 years as an architectural and interior designer, I've developed a personal design style I call Organic Contemporary.
-It resonates with me not only in my professional work, but also in my art.
-My aim is to creative pieces (whether thrown on the wheel or hand built) that will be used and cherished every day, while also being considered works of art, characterized by clean lines and attention to detail.
+Throughout my over 35 years as an architectural and interior designer, I've developed a personal Organic Contemporary style that resonates with me not only in my professional work, but also in my art.
+I like to creative pieces (either thrown on the wheel or hand built) that will be USED and cherished every day, while also being considered works of art, characterized by clean lines and attention to detail.

 One of my favorite parts of ceramics is glaze testing.
 To many potters it's drudgery because it’s so time consuming.
 But I love the endless possibilities and experimenting to create my own custom glazes.
 Depending on the effect I'm after, I use eight different types of clay and high fire to cone 6 electric or cone 10 reduction.
 The finishes employ a variety of glazing techniques, including glazes, underglazes, slips, oxides, carving and hand painted designs.

-I strive to bring meaning to my hand built pieces that reflects my love for nature.
-I capture this concept by incorporating wood, texture, and colors inspired by nature.
-Animals and birds often become my thematic inspirations, all while maintaining a simple, clean yet impactful composition and graphic design.
+I strive to bring meaning to my hand built pieces that reflects my love for nature by incorporating wood, texture and colors inspired by nature.
+Animals and birds often become my thematic inspirations, all while maintaining a simple, clean composition and graphic design.

 Kindness and open-heartedness are principles I hold dear.
 This year, I created a series of small plaques on easels called "Be Kind" as a gentle reminder that we all face various challenges, urging us to show grace and understanding to one another.
 You never know what struggles someone may be going through.